TarVK/LambdaJS/README.md

 # LambdaJS
-A minimal pattern matching based functional language "ljs" that compiles into pure lambda expressions in JS.
+A minimal pattern matching based functional language "ljs" that compiles into pure [lambda expressions in JS](https://tarvk.github.io/articles/lambda-calculus).
 This language has no practical applications, and was merely designed in order to mess around with the programming language [Rascal](https://www.rascal-mpl.org/).

-The testCode folder contains ljs code and some of the corresponding JS code.
+The [`examples`](tree/main/examples) folder contains ljs code, as well as a comment with their compiled counterpart in a link that can be used to evaluate it.

 ## Language
 ljs is a minimalistic pattern-matching based language.